gregory1506/Assignment3/README.md

 Asynchronously read from the Service bus queue that holds the json requests.
 Once a read is confirmed it is deleted from the queue and writted to an azure table as permanent storage

 https://raw.githubusercontent.com/gregory1506/Assignment3/master/server.py
 This will become part of a linux service.
 It basically uses a bottle framework to produce a web server.
-Produces simple text to show the size of the Service bus Queue ans the elapsed time.
+Produces simple text to show the size of the Service bus Queue and the elapsed time.
 Wish I knew javscript/jquery to makes this info more exciting......but another time since its not part of assignment.
+Cane be accessed after about 5 mins of launching ARM template visa publicip:9000

 https://raw.githubusercontent.com/gregory1506/Assignment3/master/worker.py
 The Worker service that runs on an infinite loop to process messages on the queue.
 Adjusts workload based on size of queue.